Building Your Personal Cybersecurity Plan: Protecting Your Digital Footprint

 • Set up account activity alerts for unusual login attempts or suspicious activity.

-• Review your bank and credit card statements for unauthorised charges.
+• Review your bank and credit card statements carefully to detect unauthorised charges.

 7. Backup Important Data

-• Regularly back up your files to a secure cloud storage or an external hard drive.
+• Regularly back up your files to secure cloud storage or an external hard drive.

 Tools and Resources to Strengthen Your Cybersecurity

-1. Password Managers: Tools like LastPass, Dashlane, or Bitwarden simplify managing strong passwords.
+• Password Managers: Tools such as LastPass, Dashlane, or Bitwarden simplify managing strong passwords.

-3. Secure Browsers: Use privacy-focused browsers like Brave or Firefox.
+• Secure Browsers: Privacy-focused browsers like Brave or Firefox reduce tracking.

-4. Two-Factor Authentication Apps: Google Authenticator, Authy, or Microsoft Authenticator provide MFA support.
+• Two-Factor Authentication Apps: Google Authenticator, Authy, or Microsoft Authenticator improve account security.

 The Role of Awareness